 |Certificates of Deposit|| ||$1000 for all terms|

-Bank of Ann Arbor has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Bank of Ann Arbor does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Bank of Ann Arbor offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Bank of Ann Arbor does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Bank of Ann Arbor's CD rates are fair compared to the national average.Back to Overview
+Bank of Ann Arbor's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Bank of Ann Arbor Near Me

-Bank of Ann Arbor has eight branches across the U.S.Back to Overview
+Bank of Ann Arbor has eight locations in the U.S.Back to Overview